prettyleaf/Prism-Launcher-Offline/README.md

 # What not to do
 Don't delete the "No Profile" account, that will break the bypass!

-# How does this work?
-This launcher use a file called "accounts.json" which stores information about user's accounts.
-It also indicates whether a user owns Minecraft.
-This functionality allows players to play Minecraft even if they are offline, such as when playing on a Steam Deck in the middle of a forest.
-This feature can be exploited to gain access to the launcher and Minecraft's assets.

 # Custom Skins?
 For that luxury you can use Ely.by skin system on the [ElyPrismLauncher](https://github.com/Octol1ttle/ElyPrismLauncher)